Chapter 9. Configuring a basic overcloud with pre-provisioned nodes

 - The director node that you created in Chapter 4, Installing director.

 - A set of bare metal machines for your nodes.
 The number of nodes required depends on the type of overcloud you intend to create.
 These machines must comply with the requirements set for each node type.
-These nodes require Red Hat Enterprise Linux 8.2 or later installed as the host operating system.
+These nodes require Red Hat Enterprise Linux 8.2 installed as the host operating system.
 Red Hat recommends using the latest version available.

 - One network connection for managing the pre-provisioned nodes.
 This scenario requires uninterrupted SSH access to the nodes for orchestration agent configuration.